chazlarson/autotelly/README.md

 If set to 0, telly will not be built or downloaded.
 Presumably you're generating files to use elsewhere, perhaps in a docker context, so there's no reason to build or retrieve telly.

 ```
-add_channel_numbers=1   # if set, add
+add_channel_numbers=1
 ```
 Plex' Live TV Guide is designed expecting channel numbers; if there are no channel numbers the guide appearance in suboptimal.
+Those channel numbers are specified using an "lcn" tag that most EPG providers don't use.

-This will add channel numbers to the EPG XML file.
+This will add those tags to the EPG XML file.
 It's based on a post by hthighway to the telly Discord.

 There are presently two flavors of channel number processing: Vaders.tv and iptv-epg.com.